What Are Fake Clickjacking Bug Bounty Reports?

 Beware, there’s a new trend in play, concerning a new type of fake clickjacking bug bounty reports.
 Read on to understand what to look out for and how to avoid being tricked.

 First of all, let’s explain the term.
-Bug bounties, in case you’re not aware, are where an organisation offers financial rewards to people who find bugs or vulnerabilities in their software.
+Bug bounties, in case you’re not aware, are where an organization offers financial rewards to people who find bugs or vulnerabilities in their software.
 Considered by most to be an add-on rather than an alternative to robust testing of software, such a reward scheme can help businesses detect and fix issues for a fraction of the price that it would cost should they be breached.
 When a person finds an issue and flags it to the company offering a reward, that is known as a bug bounty report.

-Maybe your organisation has been contacted and notified of a bug even though you’re not running a bug bounty program.
-Realising the financial benefits such information can bring to both the white hat hacker and the business, the former will often not wait for an invite to hunt for bugs and will take a more proactive approach.
+Maybe your organization has been contacted and notified of a bug even though you’re not running a bug bounty program.
+Realizing the financial benefits such information can bring to both the white hat hacker and the business, the former will often not wait for an invite to hunt for bugs and will take a more proactive approach.
 If you’re not a security professional or don't have a security team, it can be difficult to know whether a submitted report is genuine and if you should be concerned about your security.
 This article should help you.

 Now, to clickjacking.
 This is a technique of cybercriminals to trick a user into clicking on something they believe to be fairly innocent, only to either perform a dangerous action on another website, or reveal sensitive information..
 As an example, a cybercriminal could load a transparent page over a target website so that when the user clicks a button to do a seemingly simple task, it instead clicks on another button on the target website.